JohnScolaro/personal-website/posts/project-hail-mary-review.md

 I know Andy gives a hand-wavy explanation in the book, (throwing tennis balls into a forest, etc) but it doesn't really make sense.
 I'd love it if there was a more plausible explanation for this.

-They never cover reading and writing

 ## Other small comments:

 - I was hoping Rocky would be like "I wanna watch you poop" but I suppose he would already have "seen" it at some point anyway given he sees everything with vibrations.
 It could have been very funny if they talked about it.
 - Ryland learnt Rocky's alien language very fast 🤔.
+- They never cover how reading / writing / information sharing works for Eridians, which is a shame because Andy's thoroughly well-thought-out alien worldbuilding is one of the best parts of this book.
+I'd read a 100 page story purely about a fictional Eridian dissection to learn more about how they work.

 ## Movie Casting